-Bill Goetzler is a partner in the Energy practice.
+Bill Goetzler is a partner in the Energy, Sustainability, and Infrastructure segment.
 Leveraging more than 20 years of consulting experience, his work focuses on energy-related issues for buildings.
 This includes performing technology and market assessments, conducting modeling and analysis, and providing strategic planning assistance for public sector organizations, utilities, and manufacturers of products such as HVAC and refrigeration equipment, appliances, building controls, lighting, and renewable energy systems.
 Clients include equipment and component manufacturers, electric and gas utilities, trade associations, financial firms, and federal and state government agencies.
 He has collaborated with clients on projects in the U.S., Latin America, Europe, Japan, China, and Southeast Asia.

 Select engagement experience includes: